Desperate Measures (film): Plot

 Conner and Hawkins make their way to McCabe and convince him to let them inside so that Hawkins can attend to Matt.
-As McCabe watches Conner on the security cameras, he realizes that his nemesis is a truly devoted father, and develops a grudging respect for him.
+As McCabe watches Conner on the security cameras, he realizes that his nemesis is a truly devoted father and develops a grudging respect for him.
 Conner intervenes when McCabe is about to ambush Cassidy and his SWAT team with a set of tanks of cyclopropane.
 Cassidy is furious that Conner continues to aid an escaped convict, while McCabe is angry that Conner foiled his plan.
 He kidnaps Matt and descends to the sub-levels of the building.

-Matt tries to wound McCabe to give his father a better chance; impressed, McCabe spares Matt and leaves him at the hospital for Conner to find.
-McCabe then escapes into San Francisco, where he steals a car.
+Matt tries to wound McCabe to give Conner a better chance; impressed, McCabe spares Matt and leaves him at the hospital for Conner to find.
+McCabe then escapes into the city, where he steals a car.
 Conner chases McCabe to a bridge, still needing him captured alive.
 Cassidy and his men arrive in a helicopter and a sniper opens fire.
 Conner again shields McCabe and is wounded in the arm.
 McCabe attempts to flee, but Conner is determined not to let him go.
 Conner wounds McCabe, sending him off the bridge and into the bay.
 Conner then dives in and saves him.

 Back in the hospital, a wounded McCabe agrees to the transplant, which saves Matt's life.
-Even though his career is clearly over, Conner is overjoyed that his son will live.
+Even though his career is over, Conner is overjoyed that Matt will live.
 McCabe is informed by a guard that the surgery went well.
-As the bed reclines upwards and McCabe looks at the guard menacingly, the guard suddenly realizes that his gun is gone.
-McCabe holds it over the guard and asks, "What kind of car do you have?".
+As the bed reclines upwards and McCabe looks at the guard menacingly, the guard suddenly realizes that his gun is missing.
+McCabe holds it over the guard and asks, "What kind of car do you have?"